 The white-throated sparrow (Zonotrichia albicollis) is common in the eastern United States during the winter and throughout Canada during the summer, with small areas of year-round populations where the ranges overlap.
 The bold white throat contrasts with the bird’s gray breast, but the stripes on the head can be either white or buff.
 Both color morphs, however, share the distinctive yellow patch in front of the eye.Continue to 7 of 16 below.

 07 of 16

-The Savannah sparrow (Passerculus sandwichensis) is a streaked bird that prefers open areas and often travels in small or medium-sized flocks.
+The Savannah sparrow (Passerculus sandwichensis) is a streaked bird that prefers open areas and often gathers in large flocks for migration.
 Patterning is heavier on the face, and a yellow splotch above and in front of the eye is a key field mark.
-The strength of the streaking on the rest of the body can vary regionally in color, thickness and spread but will retain the same general pattern.Continue to 8 of 16 below.
+The strength of the streaking on the rest of the body can vary regionally in color, thickness, and spread, but will retain the same general pattern.Continue to 8 of 16 below.

 08 of 16